jpcarroll/Econopy/README.md

 # Econopy
-Economic Inequality Metrics in Python
+Economic Inequality Metrics in Python for Thesis